soniadessai/soniadessai/README.md

 ## 🌍 About Me

-- 🔭 Passionate about competitive coding and the art of web development.
+- 🔭 Passionate about competitive coding and backend development.
 Always exploring new algorithms and hungry for the next coding challenge.
 - 🎓 Graduated from the School of Hard Knocks, majoring in perseverance and minor in creative problem-solving.
 - 🌱 Currently cultivating a garden of knowledge, one commit at a time.